You can raise a dispute against summons or liability order costs due to council tax arrears if:

 - you moved out on an earlier date

-You may need to deal with a change of address for council tax in addition to submitting this form.
+If you haven't already submit a change of address for council tax form.

 When a dispute is not possible